josh-willis/vectest/README.md

 Finally, the build process will also dump the object file.
 Obviously you wouldn't do this in a regular Cythonized module, but it allows us to check that there are in fact multiple versions of the `vfunc_fmv` function inside, and only one of the simple `vfunc` function.
-Once can also inspect to see what has been vectorized and what not, if one wants.
+One can also inspect to see what has been vectorized and what not, if one wants.